josephlhall/draft-hall-iasa2-struct/draft-hall-iasa2-struct.md

 initially took charge of its own administration.
 The arrangements have served the IETF reasonably well, but there's been considerable change in the necessary tasks, in the world around us, and our own expectations since the creation of the IASA.
-What administrative arrangements best support the IETF in the next ten years?

 The system has experienced various challenges and frustrations along the way, for instance around meeting arrangements.
 There are also